Skip to main content

 Deriving a Games-Won Formula

-This discussion presumes that you are already familiar with the introductory explanatory material on the Analysis Basics page of this site.
-If you haven’t read that page yet, please do so before looking over this one (just click the link in the previous sentence).
+This discussion presumes that you are already familiar with the introductory discussion of probability set forth on the Analysis Basics page of this site.
+If you haven’t read that material yet, please do so before looking over this one (just click the link in the previous sentence).

 Individual baseball games are, obviously, won or lost based on a very clear and simple rule: the team that scores more runs than it gives up by the end of the game wins.
 Less obvious is that there is a definite and clear relationship between the runs a team scores and gives up over a series of games and the percentage of games it wins in that series (but that of course is a probabilistic relation).
 Given that fact, if we knew how many runs a team could be expected to score and give up over a season, we could predict with reasonable accuracy how many games they would win in that season.